Frequently Asked Questions

 Admissions FAQs

 Yes, Trinity School of Medicine warmly welcomes international students to apply.
-The school values diversity and encourages applications from students across the globe, including the United States and Canada.
+Trinity values diversity and encourages applications from students across the globe, including the United States and Canada.
+For those exploring medical schools for international students, Trinity offers a supportive, inclusive environment designed to help students succeed.

 Rolling admissions refers to an application process where medical schools have multiple intakes throughout the year.
 Trinity has 3 start terms every year – January, May and September.

-For letters of recommendation, select individuals who have interacted closely with you and can provide insights into your academic abilities, character, and potential as a medical student.
+For letters of recommendation for medical school, select individuals who have interacted closely with you and can provide insights into your academic abilities, character, and potential as a medical student.
 Professors, research supervisors, healthcare professionals, or mentors who know you well are excellent choices.

 Yes, Trinity School of Medicine offers medical school admissions counseling to support prospective students throughout the application process.
 Admissions counselors are available to provide guidance, answer questions, and assist you in navigating the various aspects of applying to the school.
 These counselors can offer insights into admissions requirements, help you understand the application timeline, and provide advice on how to strengthen your application.